 Observations and Analytics

-Low-income households have a higher chance of needing money for college education, home renovations, car repair, and consolidating their previous debts.
+Low-income households have a higher chance of needing money for college education, home renovations, car repairs, and consolidating their previous debts.
 They are also the most likely to get personal loans because they need a loan to be refused everywhere.
 Here are a few observations to support why your emergency loans, are declining.

 FICO Credit Score

 Fair Isaac and Company, or FICO, judges and publishes credit scores in America.
 FICO is an analytic company based in Montana.
 It has all information regarding a person’s banking and credit transactions and publishes a report giving them a number to signify their credit health.

 According to Experian data, the average credit score of Americans was 714 in 2022, an increase of 687 from 2018.
 However overall credit score has remained stagnant over the year.
 Because of the rising inflation rate and lagging supply chain driving prices.
 The rising inflation rate could be one of the reasons why people are going towards loans but are getting denied.

 They can’t get a loan because the average loan acceptance credit score is over 741.
 As Feds raise interest rates, most of the loans that are being doled out are high-risk loans.
 So, the ones with high credit scores or impeccable banking records are the ones who are being selected.

 The Low Approval Rate of Personal Loans